greenelab/lab-website-template/README.md

 - Automatically pull in and display tags from GitHub repositories
 - Works and looks good on all major desktop and mobile browsers
 - A suite of pre-built components:
-  - beautifully formatted tables and code blocks
+  - formatted tables and code blocks
   - social media links with icons
   - figures with captions
   - image galleries
   - multi-size cards with image and text
-  - member portraits with assignable role icons
   - ...and more!
 - A **home page**, where you can highlight the most important things that make your lab special
 - A **research page**, with a sorted, searchable list of all your published works